DSorlov/jsFreja/README.md

 ## About

 This project is created as a simple way of interacting with the [Freja REST API](https://frejaeid.atlassian.net/wiki/spaces/DOC/overview) from [Node.js](https://nodejs.org/en).
 The problem is not that the REST API is hard to use in it self but rather to make a friendlier way to inteact interact and integrate.
-The **jsfreja** module commes with typings, jsdoc typings, and practical shortcut functions to common functions and actions.
+The **freja** module commes with typings, jsdoc typings, and practical shortcut functions to common functions and actions.
 You do not have to encode or decode, veryify and keep track of what URIs are used for what.
 The module does that for you.
 Kind of like magic.

 This module can interact with most parts of Freja.